Updated: October 16, 2020 at 8:57AM

 - All Masses and sacramental liturgies held at the Basilica of the Sacred Heart follow the guidelines of the Diocese of Fort Wayne-South Bend.
 Moreover, the health and safety protocols for the Basilica reflect the University’s guidelines for safe gatherings and worship; additional information may be found here.

 - On-campus gatherings hosted by external organizations and those that include attendees who are not part of the University community will be extremely limited and approved by the Vice President for University Enterprises and Events.
-For those that may occur, they will be limited to small groups and only be permitted at the Morris Inn and Legends, buildings which will continue to welcome the general public per the University’s Fall 2020 Policy on Visitors to Campus.
+For those that may occur, they will be limited to small groups and only be permitted at the Morris Inn and Legends, buildings which will continue to welcome the general public per the University’s policy on Visitors to Campus.
 This policy requires a reduction in campus visitors in order to limit the introduction of pathogens to the University community.
 Moreover, any gathering at the Morris Inn or Legends will be operated in accordance with university safety guidelines and be subject to the mandatory health protocols prominently displayed in each building.

 - Any rare appeals to the guidelines outlined above should be made to the University's Executive Officers (i.e., President, Provost, Executive Vice President).
-In assessing whether to approve the event, the Executive Officers will consider: (a) the need for the requested event to take place during the Fall semester instead of at some later time; (b) the immediate importance of the requested event to the University’s core mission of teaching and research; and (c) the potential long-term consequences to the University of not hosting the requested event during the semester.
+In assessing whether to approve the event, the Executive Officers will consider: (a) the need for the requested event to take place during this semester instead of at some later time; (b) the immediate importance of the requested event to the University’s core mission of teaching and research; and (c) the potential long-term consequences to the University of not hosting the requested event during the semester.
 Appeals may be submitted by completing the University Gathering Exception Request form at least four weeks prior to the requested gathering date.